ARR & ADR Full Form in Hotel: Average Room Rate Explained

 Average Daily Rate Average Room Rate

-International term Common in India
+International / global term Common in India & South Asia

 Where ADR is Used